ipfs/ipfs-docs/docs/how-tos/host-single-page-site.md

 You can also try this on the gateway at `http://gateway.ipfs.io/ipns/your.domain`.

 More questions about DNSLink?
-Check out the website for tutorials, examples, and FAQ: http://dnslink.io/
+Check out the [DNSLink website](http://dnslink.io/) for tutorials, examples, and FAQs.

-### Using the Interplanetary Naming System
+## Use IPNS

 Each time you change your website, you will have to republish it, update the DNS TXT record with the new value of `$SITE_CID` and wait for it to propagate.

-You can get around that limitation by using IPNS, the [InterPlanetary Naming System](https://docs.ipfs.io/guides/concepts/ipns/).
+You can get around that limitation by using IPNS, the [InterPlanetary Naming System](/essentials/ipns/).

 You might have noticed `/ipns/` instead of `/ipfs/` in the updated links in the previous section.

-The IPNS is used for mutable content in the ipfs network.
+The IPNS is used for mutable content in the IPFS network.
 It's relatively easy to use, and will allow you to change your website without updating the dns record every time.

-To enable the IPNS for your content run the following command where `$SITE_CID` is the hash value from the first step.
+To enable the IPNS for your content, run the following command, where `$SITE_CID` is the hash value from the first step.

 ```bash